dtreskunov/easyssl/README.md

 #   easyssl.key to "env:EASYSSL_KEY".
 Properties coming from environment variables override those from application.yml.
 ```

 Next, ensure that the  `com.github.dtreskunov.easyssl` package is getting scanned by Spring.
-Look at the
+Take a look at the
 [server code](https://github.com/dtreskunov/easyssl/tree/master/src/test/java/com/github/dtreskunov/easyssl/server)
 used by this project's integration tests.